nmmmnu/HM4/README.md

 `VSIMLSH words 300 300 I E b BLOB 100`

 This command performs a similarity search on the "words" index using LSH method.

-Note this is faster, but some results are lost.
+The result is NOT 100% accurate, but is fast.

 - **300** – dimensionality of the input query vector
 - **300** – dimensionality of the index (must match how the index was built)